mBialczak/Memory-Management-Chatbot-NanoDegreeCpp/README.md

 ## Introduction

 This project was an examination assigment for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.
 The source code provided as a course material was almost fully functional - with one bug to remove.
-But the main goal was to optimize the code with regard to the resource managment policy.
+But the main goal was to optimize the code with regard to the resource management policy.
 The starter code memory management was based purely on raw pointers.
-As a studuent I was given five tasks, completion of which optimized the project, introducing smart pointers and move semantics.
+As a student I was given five tasks, completion of which optimized the project, introducing smart pointers and move semantics.
-In general, I have restructured the overall resource managment policy.
+In general, I have restructured the overall resource management policy.

 The ChatBot code creates a dialogue where users can ask questions about some aspects of memory management in C++.
 After the knowledge base of the chatbot has been loaded from a text file, a knowledge graph representation is created in computer memory, where chatbot answers represent the graph nodes and user queries represent the graph edges.
 After a user query has been sent to the chatbot, the Levenshtein distance is used to identify the most probable answer.